tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 ### Run inference

 Now you can use the detector to detect poses.
 The `estimatePoses` method accepts both image and video in many formats, including:
 `tf.Tensor3D`, `ImageData`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
 If you want more options, you can pass in an `estimationConfig` as the second parameter.

-`estimationConfig` is a dictionary that defines the parameters used by MoveNet at inference time:
+`estimationConfig` is an object that defines the parameters used by MoveNet at inference time:

 *   *enableSmoothing*: A boolean indicating whether to use temporal filter to smooth the predicted keypoints.
 Defaults to *True*.
 The temporal filter relies on the `currentTime` field of the `HTMLVideoElement`.
 You can override this timestamp by passing in your own timestamp (in microseconds) as the third parameter.
 This is useful when the input is a tensor, which doesn't have the `currentTime` field.
 Or in testing, to simulate different FPS.

 The following code snippet demonstrates how to run the model inference: